M720111120126/OleanderJS/README-English.md

 *   [`com.oleander.file` Get a file space belonging to the app](https://github.com/M720111120126/OleanderJS/blob/master/library/docs/com.oleander.file_English.md)
 *   [`con.oleander.os.file` Get the file space shared by all OleanderAPP](https://github.com/M720111120126/OleanderJS/blob/master/library/docs/com.oleander.os.file_English.md)

-Please note: Requesting permissions will not throw an exception.
-After obtaining permissions, you should check whether the requested permissions are in the `rights_name_json` list.
+Please note: Failure to request permission will not throw an exception.
+After obtaining permission, you should check whether the requested permission is in the `rights_name_json` list.

 ##### Permission Acquisition Method - Static Acquisition

-This will request permissions from the user when the app starts.
+This will request permission from the user when the app starts.

 Defined in `app.json5`.